CybernetiX-S3C/scan_network/README.md

 * `-p, --protocol` - Specify the protocol to scan (e.g., HTTP, SSH, DNS).

 For more information on how to use the script, you can run the `-h` option.

+The script is still under development, but it is already a powerful tool for network scanning.
+I hope you find it useful!

+Here are some additional details that you may want to include in the description:

+* The script is written in Fortran, which is a high-performance language that is well-suited for network programming.
+* The script is portable and can be run on any platform that has a Fortran compiler.
+* The script is open source and is available on GitHub.
+* The script is well-documented and includes a help message that explains how to use it.

+I hope this helps!

 ## License